 The purpose of this rule is to enhance the public use of the District sewer facilities.
-The rule establishes quantity and/or quality standards for all wastewater and/or waste discharges that may cause or contribute to the occurrence of sanitary sewer overflows, affect water pollution control facility operations, and/or increase publicly owned treatment works (POTW) costs.
+The rule establishes quantity and/or quality standards for all wastewater and/or waste discharges that may cause or contribute to the occurrence of sanitary sewer overflows, affect water pollution control facility operations, and/or increase POTW costs.

-The objectives of this rule are also to prevent the introduction of pollutants into the public sewerage system that will interfere with operating the systems or contaminate the resulting biosolids; to prevent the introduction of pollutants into the public sewerage system that will pass through the system, inadequately treated, into receiving waters or the atmosphere or otherwise be incompatible with the system; to improve the opportunity to recycle or reclaim wastewaters and biosolids from the system; and to provide for equitable distribution of the cost of the public sewerage system.
+The objectives of this rule are:

+- To prevent the introduction of pollutants into the public sewerage system that will interfere with operating the systems or contaminate the resulting biosolids; - To prevent the introduction of pollutants into the public sewerage system that will pass through the system, inadequately treated, into receiving waters or the atmosphere or otherwise be incompatible with the system; - To improve the opportunity to recycle or reclaim wastewaters and biosolids from the system; - And to provide for equitable distribution of the cost of the public sewerage system.